Secret document for job hunting/career changes for non-major developers who spent 30 million won

 I also have the experience of failing the civil service examination.

-My leave of absence stretched on, and I ended up attending university for a total of nine years.
+My leave of absence was prolonged, so I attended university for a total of nine years.

-I've done almost every part-time job imaginable, including newspaper delivery, serving, convenience stores, cafes, cleaning, and the front desk at a gym in the early morning.
+I have done almost every part-time job imaginable, including newspaper delivery, serving, convenience stores, cafes, cleaning, and working the front desk at a gym in the early morning.

 By the time I was nearly thirty, I had no confidence in finding a job because I had no practical experience and my GPA was low.